F1 2020 (video game): Reception

 The game reached number one in the United Kingdom sales charts, displacing The Last of Us Part II which fell to third place.
 In Japan, the PlayStation 4 version sold 5,762 copies within its first week of release, making it the fourteenth bestselling retail game of the week in the country.

-It was nominated for the category of Best Sports/Racing game at The Game Awards 2020.
+It was nominated for the category of Best Sports/Racing game at The Game Awards 2020, as well as "Racing Game of the Year" at the 24th Annual D.I.C.E.
+Awards.